normal-coder/reactive-vscode/docs/slides/slides.md

 ---

-# Define a "Component"
+# Define a Service

 <div />

-The "component" is a new effect scope, which
+The service is a new effect scope, which

 - Runs once when called
 - Lives until the extension is deactivated